Time-causal and time-recursive wavelets: Methods

-\section{Continuous wavelet representations based on temporal derivatives of the time-causal limit kernel}
+\subsection{Continuous wavelet representations based on temporal derivatives of the time-causal limit kernel}

-In this section, we will after (i)~a first review of main concepts regarding regular, not necessarily time-causal, wavelet theory, describe (ii)~the time-causal limit kernel and how this kernel is constrained with respect its shape based on (iii)~a very general theoretical result regarding provably variation-diminishing convolution transformations and the desirable property of basing the time-causal wavelet analysis on a (iv)~provably scale covariant convolution kernel.
+In this section, we will after (i)~a first review of main concepts regarding regular, not necessarily time-causal, wavelet theory, describe (ii)~the time-causal limit kernel and how this kernel is constrained with respect its shape based on (iii)~a very general theoretical result regarding provably variation-diminishing convolution transformations and the desirable property of basing the time-causal wavelet analysis on a (iv)~provably scale-covariant convolution kernel.
+This material will then constitute the theoretical foundation for defining time-causal wavelet representations in Section~\ref{sec-results}.

-Then, we will describe (v)~how mother wavelets can be defined from temporal derivatives of the time-causal limit kernel kernel, and how such mother wavelets can be used for defining a continuous wavelet transform based on a discrete temporal scale parameter.
-We also describe (vi)~how the normalization of this kernel over scales relates to the notion of scale-normalized derivatives in scale-space theory, including the special role of $L_1$-normalization across scales and scale selection properties for local characteristic model signals, as well as (vii)~how that scale normalization relates to the normalization over scales in more traditional wavelet representations.

-Based on these foundations, we will then describe (viii)~how the first- and second-order temporal derivatives of the time-causal limit kernel can be regarded as a time-causal analogues of the Ricker wavelet, also referred to as the Mexican hat wavelet, and corresponding to the second-order derivative of the Gaussian kernel, as well as analogues of the first-order derivatives of the non-causal Gaussian kernel.

-\subsection{Continuous wavelet representation}
+\subsubsection{Continuous wavelet representation}

-\subsubsection{Mother wavelet}
+\paragraph{Mother wavelet}

 The notion of a continuous wavelet representation starts from a mother wavelet $\chi(t)$, which is assumed to satisfy the admissibility criterion (Mallat \citeyear{Mal99-book} Equation~(4.36))

 where

 denotes the Fourier transform of the mother wavelet $\chi(t)$.
 Specifically, the admissibility criterion (\ref{eq-adm-crit-mother-wavelet}) implies that the integral of the mother wavelet should be zero \footnote{This can be seen from the fact that the admissibility criterion (\ref{eq-adm-crit-mother-wavelet}) implies that by necessity $\hat{\chi}(0) = 0$, which is also the integral of the mother wavelet.}